saforem2/intro-hpc-bootcamp-2025/docs/content/01-neural-networks/1-mnist/index.md

 ## Learning

 Now we are ready to train our first model.

-A training step is comprised
+A training step is comprised of:

-of: - A forward pass: the input is passed through the network -
+- A forward pass: the input is passed through the network
-Backpropagation: A backward pass to compute the gradient
+- Backpropagation: A backward pass to compute the gradient
   $\frac{\partial J}{\partial \mathbf{W}}$ of the loss function with
-respect to the parameters of the network. - Weight updates \$ =  - \$
+  respect to the parameters of the network.
+- Weight updates
+  $\mathbf{W} = \mathbf{W} - \alpha \frac{\partial J}{\partial \mathbf{W}}$
   where $\alpha$ is the learning rate.

-How many steps do we take? - The batch size corresponds to the number of training examples in one pass (forward + backward).
-A smaller batch size allows the model to learn from individual examples but takes longer to train.
-A larger batch size requires fewer steps but may result in the model not capturing the nuances in the data.
-The higher the batch size, the more memory you will require.
+How many steps do we take?

+- The batch size corresponds to the number of training examples in one pass (forward + backward).
+  - A smaller batch size allows the model to learn from individual examples but takes longer to train.
+  - A larger batch size requires fewer steps but may result in the model not capturing the nuances in the data.
+- The higher the batch size, the more memory you will require.
 - An epoch means one pass through the whole training data (looping over the batches).
-Using few epochs can lead to underfitting and using too many can lead to overfitting. - The choice of batch size and learning rate are important for performance, generalization and accuracy in deep learning.
+Using few epochs can lead to underfitting and using too many can lead to overfitting.
+- The choice of batch size and learning rate are important for performance, generalization and accuracy in deep learning.

 ``` python
 batch_size = 128